-Titti Malmivirta is a PhD student at the department of Computer Science.
+Titti Malmivirta is a doctoral researcher at the department of Computer Science.
 Her research concentrates on developping deep learning methods for GNSS resilience.
 She is working in the Reason (AoF) and Arfidaas II (ESA) projects.

 Sergey Nikolskiy is a doctoral student at the Department of Computer Science at the University of Helsinki, Finland.
 He received his master's degree in Applied Mathematics from Saint-Petersburg State Electrotechnical University in Russia in 2005.
 His current research is focused on GNSS positioning, sensor fusion and maritime navigation.
 His area of interest includes software GNSS receivers, improving accuracy, detection and mitigation of errors as well as development of spatial data processing algorithms, creation of derivative data products and visualization of spatial data.
 At the moment he works at the Finnish Geospatial Research Institute, Finland, in the Satellite and Radio Navigation research group.
 Before that he had been a software developer dealing mostly with Java and PostgreSQL in GIS-related projects.
 His PhD research is jointly supervised by Assoc.
 Prof. Ruotsalainen and PhD Zahidul Bhuiyan from the FGI.